A Prophet like unto Moshe!

 30) As Moses sent twelve spies to explore Canaan (Num.
 13), so Yeshua sent twelve apostles to reach the world (Matt.
 10:1); and as Moses appointed seventy rulers over Israel (Num.
 11:16-7), so Yeshua anointed seventy disciples to teach the nations (Luke 10:1).

 So how was Yeshua a Prophet like Moses?
-Like Moses, He was a Torah observant Jew, a Leader, a Prophet, a Lawgiver, a meek servant Leader, a Savior, a Teacher, a Priest, an Anointed One, a Mediator between God and man — speaking the words of God — and like Moses, He offered himself as an intercessor for Israel…
+Like Moses, He was a Torah observant Jew, a Leader, a Prophet, a Lawgiver, a meek servant Leader, a Deliverer, a Teacher, of the Priestly line as well as of Judah, Anointed with the Ruach, a Mediator between God and man — speaking the words of God — and like Moses, He offered himself as an intercessor for Israel…